mingxiaoh/chainer-legacy/README.md

 The following versions of Python can be used:
 - 2.7.5+, 3.5.2+, and 3.6.0+

+Above recommended environments are tested.
+We cannot guarantee that Intel® optimization for Chainer works on other environments including Windows* and macOS*, even if Intel optimization for Chainer looks to be running correctly.

 ## Dependencies
 Before installing Chainer, we recommend to upgrade setuptools if you are using an old one: